Pranavi25/trading-app/Welcome file.md

 ## Order Controller
 -  The order controller controls the buy and sell of a security.
 ### Endpoint controller
 - POST `order/MarketOrder`: To buy a security it is possible only if there is sufficient funds in their account.
-To sell a security it is possib
+To sell a security it is possible if the account has enough position of the security.

-- /order/MarketOrder: explain what is a market order, and how does your business logic work.

 ## App controller
+The whole and main purpose of this is to make the application up and running.

-- GET `/health` to make sure SpringBoot app is up and running
+- GET `/health` : To make sure SpringBoot app is up and running

 ## Optional(Dashboard controller)